jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 If you want to set specific colors for individual keys that are not specified in the colorMap struct, you can use a set of included macros to create a custom color override function **before** you declare a FunctionalColors instance, then specify your colorList when you initialize FunctionalColor.

+Also, if you merely want a very simple configuration that is primarily one color with a few exceptions, you can create a colorList that ends with FC_END_COLOR_LIST_DEFAULT(color).
+Note that this default color will only be applied if you instantiate FCPlugin with "false" after the brightness, which prevents any theme from being applied.

-The following example shows how this can be done.
+The following examples show how these things can be done.
 Note that this example is done within the `kaleidoscope::LEDFunctionalColor` namespace -- add `using namespace kaleidoscope::LEDFunctionalColor;` to avoid needing to prefix colors and functions.